Save the Date - Energy Performance Certificate (EPC) regulation changes for commercial property on the horizon

-On 23 August 2018 the Secretary of State for Health and Social Care Matt Hancock sent a letter to all NHS organisations, GPs, community pharmacies and other service providers as an update on the governments on-going preparations for a no-deal Brexit scenario and what the health and care system need to consider in the lead up to March 2019.
+On 23 August 2018 the Secretary of State for Health and Social Care Matt Hancock sent a letter to all NHS organisations, GPs, community pharmacies and other service providers as an update on the government's on-going preparations for a no-deal Brexit scenario and what the health and care system needs to consider in the lead up to March 2019.

-In the event the UK leaves the EU with a no-deal Brexit, the UK will be a ‘third country’ outside of the EU and EU legislation will no longer apply.
+In the event the UK leaves the EU without a deal, the UK will be a ‘third country’ outside of the EU, and EU legislation will no longer apply.
 In practice, the UK’s Withdrawal Bill means that for the time being EU legislation will, wherever possible, be turned into UK legislation.
-As a third country, the UK will no longer be eligible for participation in EU organisations and the UK will attempt to deal with this situation by adapting or creating their own domestic systems.
+As a third country, the UK will no longer be eligible for participation in EU organisations and the UK will attempt to deal with this situation by adapting or creating its own domestic systems.